xitrum-framework/xitrum-doc/guide/en/async.rst

 ------

-`SockJS <https://github.com/sockjs/sockjs-client>`_ is a browser JavaScript library that provides a WebSocket-like object.
+`SockJS <https://github.com/sockjs/sockjs-client>`_ is a browser JavaScript library that provides a WebSocket-like object, for browsers that don't support WebSocket.
 SockJS tries to use WebSocket first.
 If that fails it can use a variety of ways but still presents them through the WebSocket-like object.

 If you want to work with WebSocket API on all kind of browsers, you should use